snsuper/agents4energy/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to our project.
+Thank you for your interest in contributing to Agents4Energy.
 Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.
+Our preference is to manage communications through this aws-samples GitHub repository, but if you have additional comments, feel free to contact [Agents4Energy@amazon.com](mailto:agents4energy@amazon.com)

 Please read through this document before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.